About WIC

 Program Eligibility

-• Applicants must meet income eligibility guidelines or receive Medicaid, SNAP (Food Stamps), or TANF (Temporary Assistance for Needy Families).
+- Applicants must meet income eligibility guidelines or be enrolled in Medicaid, SNAP (Food Stamps), TANF (Temporary Assistance for Needy Families), Head Start (HS), Early Head Start (EHS), or New York Essential Plan insurance.

 Forms: